 - Promote fairness, participation, and empowerment in the workplace and the community;

 - Work to encourage and implement appropriate environmental practices;

 - Promote awareness about food, nutrition, health, and cooperative values

 - Be responsive and accountable to the community it serves.

-In March of this year the Los Alamos Cooperative Market (LACM) opened in a brand new 7,000 square-foot store.
+On March 2nd of 2011 the Los Alamos Cooperative Market (LACM) opened in a brand new 7,000 square-foot store.

 In 2006, Nancy Savoia contacted La Montanita Co-op about opening a store in Los Alamos.
 After La Montanita declined but offered to help open a new co-op, Nancy recruited volunteers.
 The volunteers conducted a market survey that generated over 600 responses in support of the project.
 They first membership drive enlisted the support of over 100 member-owners by the end of 2006.